Sudan military leaders reinstate deposed prime minister | Politics

 The largest of the political parties said to be included in the deal, the Umma Party, had also issued a statement implying that it did not sign off on it.
 Cameron Hudson, a former US State Department official and Sudan expert at the Atlantic Council's Africa Center, said the deal allows the generals to largely retain their control and avoid accountability for the coup and the deaths of dozens of protesters.

-“This is a deal among elites that largely seems to prioritize their preservation over the demands of the street,” he said.
+“This is a deal among elites that largely seems to prioritise their preservation over the demands of the street,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)